-You want to promote a product or service.
-Using social media is more important than you think.
+If you want to promote a product or service, using social media is more important than you think.
 Even though your post gets, in your opinion, only a limited number of likes or comments, remember that there are a huge number of people who see your posts when they scroll through their social media feeds.
 You’re increasing your online visibility more than you think.
 To give you more insights from the social media users who read your posts, we describe three types of social media users in this Bonc blog and give you tips on how you can write your posts in a way that helps you reach your potential customers.

 The loyal fan